rq/django-rq/README.rst

     python manage.py rqworker high default low --burst

-If you need to use custom worker or queue classes, it is best to use global settings (see `Custom queue classes`_ and `Custom worker class`_).
+If you need to use custom worker, job or queue classes, it is best to use global settings (see `Custom queue classes`_ and `Custom job and worker classes`_).
 However, it is also possible to override such settings with command line options as follows.

 To use a custom worker class, you can pass in the ``--worker-class`` flag